reactjs/react.dev/beta/src/pages/apis/style.md

 `style` is used in some examples of this documentaion for demonstration purpose.
 Using the style attribute as the primary means of styling elements is not recommended.

-In most cases, `className` should be used to reference classes defined in an external CSS stylesheet. `style` is most often used in React applications to add dynamically-computed styles at render time.
+In most cases, `className` should be used to reference classes defined in an external CSS stylesheet. `style` attribute is most often used in React applications to add **dynamically-computed** styles at render time.

 `style` attribute, can only be passed to the built-in DOM elements.